DylanThomasShine/acoustra_manager/README.md

 2. As a first time visitor, I want to be able to navigate easily through the website, so I can find everything with minimul effort.
 3. As a first time visitor, I want to see an overview of all users, so I can get inspired by other people's stories or queries.
 4. As a first time visitor, I want to be able to search for options by categories, so I can easily find what I'm looking for.
 5. As a first time visitor, I want to be able to search the site based on key words, so I can find information easily.
-(For example, I can search the word dates or  all recipes with the ingredient Banana or banana in the recipe name will appear.)
+(For example, I can search the word, blogs, tasks, gigs or bookings and those names will appear.)
 6. As a first time visitor, I want to register an account on the website, so I can share my experiences with other users
 7. As a first time visitor, I want to sign up for the newsletter.